obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/2023-01-07 AI, Canvas, Terminal & Tasks plugins.md

 ## Guides

-* The folks at Keep Productive have updated their [Obsidian Made Simple](https://francescod-alessio441.lpages.co/obsidian-made-simple-roundup/) Course for 2023.
 * Here's how to [create your own Obsidian web clipper](https://medium.com/@gareth.stretton/obsidian-create-your-own-web-clipper-add83c7662d0) using a combination of the [Obsidian URI protocol](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI) and [UserScripts](https://openuserjs.org/about/Userscript-Beginners-HOWTO), via Gareth Stretton.

 ## Showcases